Nuclear experts warn of Libya "dirty bomb" material

 Heinonen said Libya's rebel Transitional National Council would need to be aware of the material at Tajoura.
 Once a transition takes place it should "take the necessary steps to secure these potentially dangerous radioactive sources."

-Fitzpatrick said the looting that occurred at Iraq's Tuwaitha center "should stand as a lesson for the need for nuclear security precautions in the situation today in Libya."
+Fitzpatrick said the looting that occurred at Iraq's Tuwaitha centre "should stand as a lesson for the need for nuclear security precautions in the situation today in Libya."

 (Editing by Mark Heinrich)